 Why we picked the Chevrolet Bolt:

-The number of companies that make family-friendly electric vehicles is on the rise, but the Chevrolet Bolt still stands out as the best one for a number of reasons.
+The number of companies that make family-friendly electric vehicles is on the rise, but the Chevrolet Bolt still stands out as the best for a number of reasons.
 First, it’s relatively affordable.
-Pricing starts at $36,620, and most buyers are eligible for the full $7,500 federal tax credit.
+Pricing starts at $36,620, and many buyers are eligible for the full $7,500 federal tax credit.
 Second, it’s available nationwide.
-The Hyundai Kona Electric offers more range than the Bolt at a similar price, but it’s only offered in California and in a handful of states in the northeastern part of the country.
-Finally, the Bolt safe; the National Highway Traffic Safety Administration gave it a five-star rating.
+The Hyundai Kona Electric offers more range than the Bolt at a similar price, but it’s only offered in California and a handful of other states in the northeastern part of the country.
+Finally, the Bolt is safe — the NHTSA gave it a five-star rating.

 Chevrolet designed the Bolt with electricity in mind from the get-go.
 It’s not available with any kind of gasoline engine.
-Its electric motor generates 200 horsepower and 266 pound-feet of torque, and the recently updated lithium-ion battery pack stores enough electricity for up to 259 miles of range, according to the EPA.
+Its electric motor generates 200 hp, and the recently updated lithium-ion battery pack stores enough electricity for up to 259 miles of range, according to the EPA.
 Your real-world figure may be lower, but the Bolt still has enough range to meet the commuting needs of most families.
 It’s spacious, too.
-It can seat five passengers (though the one riding in the middle will rub shoulders with the other two) and it offers 16.9. cubic feet of trunk space with two rows of seats left up.
+It can seat five passengers (though the one riding in the middle will rub shoulders with the other two), and it offers 16.9. cubic feet of trunk space with two rows of seats left up.
 Folding down the rear bench unlocks 56.6 cubes.

-Like most electric cars, the Bolt is a high-tech machine.
+Like most EVs, theis a high-tech machine.
 It boasts a 10.2-inch touchscreen for the infotainment system, and Chevrolet offers Apple CarPlay and Android Auto compatibility.
 The screen provides drivers with important information, too, like how much electricity they’re using and how many miles they can drive before they need to find a charging station.
-Ordering the optional 240-volt charger lets the Bolt take in 25 miles per hour of charge.
+Ordering the optional 240-volt charger lets the Bolt take in 25mph of charge.

 The Digital Trends automotive team tests vehicles through a comprehensive scrutinizing process.
 We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
 Entertainment technology is thoroughly tested, as well as most of the safety features that can be tested in controlled environments.

-Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways, back roads, as well as off-road and on race tracks when applicable.
+Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways and back roads, as well as off-road and on race tracks when applicable.